Pelvic Organ Prolapse Surgery Pros and Cons

 For many people even the thought of surgery is scary enough let alone the action of going through it.
 It is a big decision that requires careful consideration between the patient and doctor.
 Both parties have the responsibility to weigh out all the factors and possibilities to decide what is the best next step to take.

-To treat pelvic organ prolapse, there are two types of surgeries that the doctors may suggest: closing part of or all of the vagina (obliterative) and repairing the pelvic floor or organ placement (reconstructive).
+To treat pelvic organ prolapse, there are two main types of surgeries that the doctors may suggest: closing part of or all of the vagina (obliterative) and repairing the pelvic floor or organ placement (reconstructive).
 Factors like age, future family plans, or current health conditions can help determine which surgery is better fit or if having surgery is even an option.

 Since pelvic organ prolapse is not a life-threatening condition, it may be in your best interest to search for other options before deciding on surgery.
 To help you better understand what pelvic organ prolapse surgery entails, let's take a look at the pros and cons.